telliott99/MySwift2/chapter6/sequence_type.rst

 Let's extend that discussion by looking at the GeneratorType protocol.

-First, and fundamentally, there is some object that provides a method ``next``, where each successive call to ``next`` provides the *next* element of whatever type it is that the object provides.
+First, and fundamentally, there is an object that provides a method ``next``, where each successive call to ``next`` provides the *next* element of whatever type it is that the object provides, in whatever order the object defines.

 We will accomplish this with a struct rather than a class, just to show that we can, and because classes are really intended for a situation where we intend to subclass our generator, which we aren't going to do.

-Since any function that changes state within the struct needs to be specially marked, the ``next`` function needs to have the label ``mutating``.
+Since any function that changes state within the struct needs to be marked as such, the ``next`` function needs to have the label ``mutating``.
 Also, ``i`` has to be a variable rather than a constant.
 (Neither would be true if we had used a class).

 .. sourcecode:: swift